Nürburg: History

-Prehistory and Middle Ages
+Prehistory to Middle Ages

 The history of when the Nürburg was established has not been definitively clarified.
 There is no evidence to suggest that it was built instead of a Roman fort, the commonly held view in the local area.
 Discoveries of Roman coins do not constitute sufficient evidence.
 Owing to a similarity between names, one legend even traces the Nürburg back to a fort established by Emperor Nero.
 Among other things, archaeological barrows attest to the fact that the area surrounding the castle was populated in early historical times.
 However, there are no indications that the castle hill was once home to a refuge or prehistoric walled fortification, as is occasionally thought.

 While local historians held the view that the castle had been erected by Theoderich I, Count of Are, (who died in 1132) as a refuge for the ruling court of Adenau, nowadays his son Ulrich von Are, the self-proclaimed Count of Nürburg, is considered to be the person responsible for commissioning the building of the castle, even though there is no source material to back this theory.
 Castle Are is situated above Altenahr, and was built by a group of counts, probably the Ahrgau counts.
 The group was associated with the Carolingian nobility and named itself after it.

 The Nürburg is situated 20 km south of Castle Are, where the Counts of Are belonged to a family circle whose members can be traced back to the 9th century.
 In the 10th century, they are alleged to have held rights in what would subsequently become the village of Nürburg.
 The counts were able to build up an independent power base within the High Eifel and at the upper Ahr and this power base was centered between Adenau, Nürburg, and Altenahr.
 The counts were divided up between several ancestral lines: the Are-Hochstaden line held the property in the village of Nürburg.

 Around 1220/30, a different ancestral line built Neuenahr Castle.
 With the death of Count Lothar in around 1246, the Counts of Are-Hochstaden died out.
 Their estate was inherited by the Archbishop of Cologne (Konrad von Are-Hochstaden).

 Count Ulrich von Nürburg first appears in documents linking him to the Nürburg in 1169.
 He is considered to be the person responsible for commissioning the building of the castle.
 There is a document originating from 1166 in which Are and Nürburg Castles are mentioned within the context of rights which the Archbishop of Cologne granted to Count Ulrich and his family.
 At that time, the castle was an open house of the Archbishop of Cologne: the opening right affording him access to the castle and the option to use it if he needed to.
 In those days, the counts of Are-Nürburg were supporters of the Staufian imperial family.